History of the Netherlands: The Dutch in Africa

-Dutch Republic: Regents and Stadholders (1649–1784)
+Dutch Republic: Regents and Stadholders (1649–1794)

-The Netherlands gained independence from Spain as a result of the Eighty Years' War, during which the Dutch Republic was founded.
+The United Provinces of the Netherlands, commonly referred to in historiography as the Dutch Republic, was a confederation of provinces that existed from 1579 until the Batavian Revolution in 1795.
+It was the first independent Dutch state.
+The republic was established after seven Dutch provinces revolted against Spanish rule, declaring their independence in 1581.
 As the Netherlands was a republic, it was largely governed by an aristocracy of city-merchants called the regents, rather than by a king.
 Every city and province had its own government and laws, and a large degree of autonomy.
 After attempts to find a competent sovereign proved unsuccessful, it was decided that sovereignty would be vested in the various provincial Estates, the governing bodies of the provinces.
 The Estates-General, with its representatives from all the provinces, would decide on matters important to the Republic as a whole.
-However, at the head of each province was the stadtholder of that province, a position held by a descendant of the House of Orange.
-Usually the stadtholdership of several provinces was held by a single man.
+Each province was led by an official known as the nl; this office was nominally open to anyone, but most provinces appointed a member of the House of Orange.
+The position gradually became hereditary, with the Prince of Orange simultaneously holding most or all of the stadtholderships, making him effectively the head of state.
+This created tension between political factions: the Orangists favoured a powerful stadtholder, while the Republicans favoured a strong States General.
+The Republicans forced two Stadtholderless Periods, 1650–1672 and 1702–1747, with the latter causing national instability and the end of Great Power status.
+In the Peace of Westphalia (1648) the republic gained approximately 20% more territory, located outside the member provinces, which was ruled directly by the States General as Generality Lands.